Kristina Nakagawa (Artistic Director, RA Conductor)

 Jan Clayton (Executive Director & Founding Member)

-Jan runs the administrative function (operations) and helps set the long-range strategy for the organization.
+Jan runs the organization’s administrative function (operations) and helps set the long-range strategy for the organization.
 She provides the push for developing a corporate infrastructure that will support the organization as it grows and become more versatile.
 She also works to ensure that the organization follows nonprofit best practices.
-Jan Resounding Achord’s initial Board of Directors Chairperson.
+Jan was Resounding Achord’s initial Board of Directors Chairperson.
 When the initial Executive Director left the organization in 2014, Jan took over as acting Executive Director.
 In 2017, she relinquished the Board Chairmanship and became the official Executive Director.

 Jan has been involved in singing organizations since the age of 8, usually involved in three or more choirs at a time, and has spent much of that time promoting the choral arts.
 Soon after she joined The Choral Project in 2006 as a singer, she became involved in the group’s management.
 She spent a year as Development Director, a year as Outreach Director, and then served as President of the Board for 2½ years.
 She worked with the organization to establish and grow its student outreach programs.
 She was also very involved in the organization’s fundraising activities.